Hall of Game Awards: Presenters

-Voices included J. G. Quintel, William Salyers (as characters Mordecai and Rigby from Regular Show), and Dane Boedigheimer (as The Annoying Orange).
+Voices included J. G. Quintel, William Salyers (as characters Mordecai and Rigby from Regular Show), and Dane Boedigheimer (as Annoying Orange).

 2013

 Shaquille agreed to host the show again with Nick Cannon as the co-host.
-It was held on February 11 and it featured a musical performance by The Wanted.
+It was held on February 11 and features a musical performance by The Wanted.

 Winners and nominees

 Winners are listed first and highlighted in boldface.